unm-historiography/metahistory/essays/thematic/time-in-history.md

   image-url="rome-eternal.jpg"
   source-url="https://www.youtube.com/watch?v=ADVZhVtXpsg"
 %}

 For the Jews as well as the Christians, time was about the present and the future.
 God was in the present, but he was also in the future when it was time for salvation.
 There was not worry about the past more of an understanding of the present and the future in terms of religion.
 In modern historiographical study, the past, present, and future are not clear cut.
 Today history and the understanding of history is about the past.
 However, understanding where people were coming from or what they valued, whether that be the past, present, or future, can help us better understand the motive behind historical writings.
 The problem is that "in ordinary oral or written communication, the reference either to past or to the future can be left to the understanding or imagination of the recipient" (Momigliano *Time in Ancient Historiography* 6).
 Time is up for interpretation in history, especially when the sources are old.
 Historiographical interpretation of time can lead to a cyclical or linear progression of historical events.

 ### Teaching Linear History

 Today a linear view of history is taught in schools.
 In school, there is an overall incline view of the direction in which history is moving, not one of dissension when teaching the history of civilization.
 Teaching the linear path of history implies that there will be an eventual incline or decline of historical progress; therefore, this may or may not create a biased.
 The Roman empire had a cyclical path of time.
 This greatly influenced their opinion of themselves and their empire, giving them a sort of evidence that they were at the peak of perfection the __Rome eternal__.
 Time can be used as a method to write history in a particular way or to teach history in a certain way.
 When talking about the Mayans or the ancient Greeks, there are different conceptualizations of time that need to be accounted for in order to understand their history and the importance that they placed in history.
 The multiple times at work in historical narrative teach about the beliefs of culutres.

 ### Questions we need to Answer
 There are questions and answer that need to be considered when thinking about time in history in general.
+First, __how do we reconcile multiple perceptions of time when writing about history?__ When studying history especially Greek, Roman, or Jewish we need to recognize that multiple different ways of thinking about history are at play.
+Being aware of these different aspects of time can be a way in which we reconcile the cyclical and linear History.The second question we need to ask is __are conceptions of time an integral part of a culture's history?__ Yes they are.
+Cyclical history is influenced typically by a
-First, The growth of civilization can be cyclical, while religion is linear.
+The growth of civilization can be cyclical, while religion is linear.

 Everything i have written does not matter because in the end time is subjective.

 ### Questions

-How do we reconcile multiple perceptions of time when writing about history?

  Are conceptions of time an integral part of a culture's history?

 Do you think in academia, perceptions of history have changed, especially with the advancement of technology?

 ### Bibliography
 Cairns, Grace E. Philosophies of History; Meeting of East and West in Cycle-Pattern Theories of History.
 New York, Philosophical Library [1962], 1962.

 Lemon, M. C. Philosophy of History: A Guide for Students.
 Routledge, 2003.

 Momigliano, Arnaldo.
 Essays in Ancient and Modern Historiography.
 Middletown, Conn. : Wesleyan University Press, 1977., 1977.

 Momigliano, Arnaldo.
 “Time in Ancient Historiography.”
 History and Theory 6 (1966): 1–23. https://doi.org/10.2307/2504249.

 Olsen, Glenn W. Supper at Emmaus.
 Washington, D.C.: Catholic University of America Press, 2016. http://libproxy.unm.edu/login?url=https://search.ebscohost.com/login.aspx?direct=true&db=nlebk&AN=1429297&site=eds-live&scope=site.

 Whitrow, G. J. Time in History : The Evolution of Our General Awareness of Time and Temporal Perspective.
 Oxford [Oxfordshire] ; New York : Oxford University Press, 1988., 1988.